Why older children and teenagers need healthy food and good nutrition

 Grain foods with a low glycaemic index, like wholegrain pasta and breads, will give your child longer-lasting energy and keep her feeling fuller for longer.
-Try to avoid refined grains like white flour, because they’re lower in fibre and other nutrients.

-Reduced-fat dairy productsand dairy-free alternatives
+Reduced-fat dairy foods and dairy-free alternatives

-Dairy products are high in calcium and also protein.
+Key dairy foods are milk, cheese and yoghurt.
+These foods are high in calcium and also protein.

 In puberty, your child needs more calcium to help him reach peak bone mass and build strong bones for life.
 So encourage your child to have different kinds of dairy each day – for example, drinks of milk, cheese slices, bowls of yoghurt and so on.

 If your child doesn’t eat dairy, it’s important for her to eat dairy-free foods that are rich in calcium – for example, tofu, broccoli, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
 Not all dairy alternatives are fortified with calcium, though, so make sure to read food labels.